Animal Farm: Significance and allegory

 The Hoof and Horn flag described in the book as "an old green tablecloth of Mrs. Jones's [which has] painted on it a hoof and a horn in white" appears to be based on the hammer and sickle, the Communist symbol.
 By the end of the book when Napoleon takes full control, the Hoof and Horn is removed from the flag.

 Orwell biographer Jeffrey Meyers has written, "virtually every detail has political significance in this allegory".
+While the novella is often interpreted as a direct satire of specific historical events, some readings emphasize that its broader message extends beyond a single ideology, illustrating how systems of power—whether emerging from revolutionary, liberal, conservative, or mixed political traditions—can produce authoritarian outcomes under certain conditions.
 Orwell himself wrote in 1946, "Of course I intended it primarily as a satire on the Russian revolution ... [and] that kind of revolution (violent conspiratorial revolution, led by unconsciously power-hungry people) can only lead to a change of masters [–] revolutions only effect a radical improvement when the masses are alert".
+This observation has been interpreted by some commentators as suggesting a more universal warning about political complacency and the concentration of power, rather than a critique confined to a single party or ideology.
+In contemporary discourse, this perspective has been contrasted with more partisan interpretations that attribute authoritarian tendencies primarily to specific modern political groups, with critics arguing that such readings risk oversimplifying the dynamics Orwell sought to portray.

-In a preface for a 1947 Ukrainian edition, he stated, "for the past ten years I have been convinced that the destruction of the Soviet myth was essential if we wanted a revival of the socialist movement.
-On my return from Spain [in 1937] I thought of exposing the Soviet myth in a story that could be easily understood by almost anyone and which could be easily translated into other languages".
+In a preface for a 1947 Ukrainian edition, Orwell stated, "for the past ten years I have been convinced that the destruction of the Soviet myth was essential if we wanted a revival of the socialist movement".
+However, the narrative has also been read as a study of how political myths and charismatic leadership can take hold in any society, particularly during periods of instability.
+As such, the work has been described as remaining relevant in modern contexts, where observers have noted parallels between the behavior of fictional leaders and that of various contemporary political figures across different countries, regardless of ideological alignment.